lz42/libinput-config/README.md

 If you're using a C library that's not glibc, remove the `#` character on the first line.

+After you compiled and installed the library, you need to relogin or reboot in order for the effect to take place.

 ## How to use

 In order for the library to work, you need to create a config file